Ohio License #25672

 Rodney's informal training began as a child.
 "When I was a kid, my family went to visit my Aunt Bertha in Dayton, Ohio.
 While the rest of the family was visiting, I ran to the garage where Uncle John was always working.
 He created new gadgets by combining his woodworking and electrical skills.
 When I arrived, Uncle John would eagerly show me his latest inventions and then joyfully chuckle.
 I was awe struck at his genius.
 Also during the late 60s and 70s, my dad and I would find some small broken appliances and fix them.
 Then take the newly condition appliances to the flea market to sale.
 I earned some extra cash.
 I guess I come by my skills naturally," said Rodney Pack.

-After 38 years experience, Rodney is now passing those trade skills along to the next generation of electricians.
+After 40 years of experience, Rodney is now passing those trade skills along to the next generation of electricians.

-Electrician Rodney Pack has 37 years of experience in project management and troubleshooting.
+Electrician Rodney Pack has over 40 years of electrical experience.

 He joined the D&P Electric Services Team in May of 2019.
 After high school graduation in 2018, Wyatt looked into various careers and decided on the electrical trade.
 He started working in commercial electric in the larger cities.